 People who have treatment to the pelvic area or top of the thighs may become unable to have children (infertile) due to the effects of treatment on the testes, or ovaries and womb.
 This can be very upsetting.

 Women can sometimes have ovarian transposition.
 This is a surgery that moves your ovaries out of the field of radiation.
 Doing this will lower the amount of radiation your ovaries are exposed to during the radiotherapy.
 It helps the ovaries to keep working properly after treatment.

 Another option is egg harvesting, but this might delay treatment.

 Men may be able to store sperm in a sperm bank before they have treatment.

 Bowel and bladder changes

 Pelvic radiotherapy can also cause:

 - changes in the bowel, such as diarrhoea and wanting to poo more urgently and frequently

 - irritation of the bladder or leakage of urine

-In most people these side effects will settle down a few weeks after treatment has finished.
-Talk to your doctor if you continue to have problems, or they appear some time after treatment.
+Side effects usually settle down a few weeks after treatment has finished in most people.
+Talk to your doctor if you continue to have problems, or if they appear some time after treatment.